senanu/b40/docs/labs/R/intro_to_rstudio.md

    2. Find the file where you saved it.
 It will open in the top-left quadrant.
    3. Go to the "Session" menu and select "Set Working Directory" and then "To source file location" (Figure 6 above and 7 below.)

 You will need to do the above steps for every project we do.
-You should now have the R Markdown file loaded into either RStudio or RStudio.cloud.
+You should now have the R Markdown file loaded into either RStudio or Posit Cloud.
 It should look like the attached picture.

 ## Installing packages
 R allows users to extend the language by writing 'packages' which contain commands for (often) specialized tasks.
 We will take advantage of a few of those.
 For now, the main one we need is called 'knitr'.
-If you are using RStudio.cloud, you probably don't need to do this, but if you are using RStudio itself, you probably will.
+If you are using Posit Cloud, you probably don't need to do this, but if you are using RStudio itself, you probably will.

 1. If you don't see a yellow strip and you need to install packages, then in the lower-right quadrant, choose the "Packages" tab, then click "Install".
      {% include figure.html url="/b40/assets/labs/01_InstallKnitr2.png" width="80%" caption="Figure 7.
 Installing packages (knitr in this case)" %}